wesnoth/wesnoth/projectfiles/Xcode/README.md

  * Obtain sources from github using `git clone -b BRANCH --depth 10 https://github.com/wesnoth/wesnoth /PATH/TO/PROJECT` or use your favourite git program.
  * Checkout to the latest tag using `cd /PATH/TO/PROJECT ; git checkout TAG` or use your favourite git program.
  * Use `Finder` to navigate into `/PATH/TO/PROJECT/projectfiles/Xcode`.
- * Double click on `Fix_Xcode_Dependencies` script and wait until it will be done.
+ * Double click on the `Fix_Xcode_Dependencies` script and wait until it finishes.
  * Compile translations as it is described in **Translations** section.
  * Now you can open `The Battle for Wesnoth.xcodeproj` file in Xcode.
  * Update version numbers in Info.plist (if not already by the release manager).
  * Update the changelog in `SDLMain.nib` with `changelog.md`.
  * Create `dist` file using `touch /PATH/TO/PROJECT/data/dist`.
- * You must increment build number before each distribution package.
-If you don't know previous build number the best way is probably procceed with steps for one of packages using build number `1` and way with which message notarization step fails.
-The current build number is contained here.
+ * You must increment the build number before creating each distribution package.
+If you don't know the previous build number, the best way is to proceed with steps for one of the packages using build number 1 and wait until you get an error message that the notarization step failed.
+The current build number is contained there.

 ### Packaging - SteamStore
  * Find and edit `dist` file in path `/PATH/TO/PROJECT/data/dist`.
-For Mac AppStore it must contain `Steam`.
+For Steam it must contain `Steam`.
  * Now you can hit `Product` > `Archive` from the menubar.
  * After archivation is done, you can select correct archive in Xcode Organizer, click on `Distribute App`, select `Developer ID` and select `Upload`.
  * Now you must wait.
-After sucessful notarization you should get notification via Xcode.
+After successful notarization you should get notification via Xcode.
  * Now click on `Distribute App` again, select `Developer ID` and select export location.
  * Your final package will be saved in location you selected.
  * You can now continue to releasing using partner steam tools.

 ### Packaging - SourceForge
  * Find and edit `dist` file in path `/PATH/TO/PROJECT/data/dist`.
-For Mac AppStore it must contain `SourceForge`.
+For SourceForge it must contain `SourceForge`.
  * Now you can hit `Product` > `Archive` from the menubar.
  * After archivation is done, you can select correct archive in Xcode Organizer, click on `Distribute App`, select `Developer ID` and select `Upload`.
  * Now you must wait.
-After sucessful notarization you should get notification via Xcode.
+After successful notarization you should get notification via Xcode.
  * Now click on `Distribute App` again, select `Developer ID` and select export location.
  * Your final package will be saved in location you selected.
  * Now copy dmg template from `/PATH/TO/PROJECT/packaging/macOS/Wesnoth_dmg_packaging_template.dmg`